theresamaier/2022ws_do_tm/Blog_content.md

 OKRs at Google: In 1999, John Doerr introduces OKRS to the founders at Google.
 He is also the author of the later famous bestseller: [*"Measure What Matters"*](https://www.whatmatters.com).
 Since 2000 Google has been using OKRs and growing exponentially.
 OKRs at Google are part of the culture, DNA and of the language that you use at Google.
 For a deepdive have a look on this video: [How Google sets goals OKRs](https://www.youtube.com/watch?v=mJB83EZtAjc).
 The success of the OKR method has also encouraged investment in tools to simplify and manage OKRs.
 For example, Google itself uses several OKR tools such as Google Sites, Wikis, and Google Spreadsheets.
 While the formulation and measurement of goals takes place in Google Docs and Sheets for many teams, Google has also developed its own measures, such as the customizable tool to evaluate OKRs.
 Nowadays thousands of companies successfully implemented OKRs: Scout 24, ProSieben, amazon, zalando, Red Bull, Edeka, Burda, N26, Siemens.
-**Example of an OKR from SpaceX:** Strategic level: O: "We have to built first sustainable city on Mars"; KR for Mars mission goal: "We raised 2.5 billion euros for our first unit of wle space travel." . - Project level: I: We launched a crowdfunding campaign on Kickstarter.

 ### <span style="color:red">**E**</span>xperimentation
 This refers to the testing of assumptions and constant experimentation with controlled risks.
 This allows processes to be adapted to the rapidly changing external factors and huge and quick learnings.
 You may already be familiar with this from the start-up environment, such as the [lean startup methodology](https://www.universitylabpartners.org/blog/what-is-lean-startup-methodology).
 It involves a continuous loop of  (ideas) building, (code) measuring, (data) learning and thus a continuous improvement process, as proposed by Kaizen.
 Also the prototyping (Eric Ries) in which a Mininmum-Viable Product is built on which then the iteration loops start is to be emphasized in this context.
 In general, this enables faster time to a product launch.
 Thus, experimentation can help maximize value creation in different ways.